-The final step of the nomination process is a mandatory in-person interview at the Minnetonka office of Rep. Dean Phillips.
-All candidates who complete their applications by the deadline will be invited for an interview on a Saturday in November.
+The final step of the nomination process is an interview with the Minnetonka office of Rep. Dean Phillips.
+All candidates who complete their applications by the deadline will be invited for an interview in early December.
 Service academy alumni and official House staff will interview the candidates.
 Nominations are based on a "whole person" evaluation, and applicants will be expected to share more about their character, motivation, academics, extra-curricular activities, achievements in physical fitness and leadership qualities.

 What happens after my interview?